 The contributions of outstanding economists from antiquity to Keynes and the origin and development of the doctrines of the principal schools of economics.
 While consideration is given to the historical and philosophical background, the emphasis is on the development of theoretical concepts.
 Prerequisites: CORE 153 and ECON 112.
-Alternate years: offered 2011-2012.
+Alternate fall semesters: offered 2013-2014.